wiktorkoscielny/react-ecommerce-graphql/README.md

 -- | ----
 1 | Implement redux to manage the state
 2 | Type checking
-3 | Upload endpoint
+3 | Host Apollo Server GraphQL API
-4 | Host Apollo Server GraphQL API
+4 | Code review, refactor, and cleanup,
-5 | Code review, refactor, and cleanup,
+5 | Host the production live

-6 | Host the production live
+***The tasks will be done in under the 'REG-X' tickets***

 ---